-Simple Chocolate Syrup from Scratch
+Decadent Chocolate Syrup from Scratch

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-So much better than store-bought, make this rich and delicious chocolate syrup at home with just a few simple ingredients.
+So much better than store-bought, make this rich and delicious chocolate syrup easily at home with just a few simple ingredients.

-About This Chocolate Syrup
+Homemade Chocolate Syrup

-RELATED: Starbucks Classic Syrup
+RELATED: Brown Sugar Syrup

 Ingredient Notes